How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

 3. Select Products or Services to Promote

 Decide which products or services will take the spotlight during your campaign.
 Review your inventory to highlight best-sellers or new arrivals.
 Black Friday is also a great time to clear slow-moving stock by offering significant discounts.
-Bundling older items with best-sellers can help increase your average order value and entice larger purchases.
+Bundling older items with best-sellers can help increase your average order value and encourage larger purchases.

 4. Develop Creative Concepts